MicrosoftDocs/win32/desktop-src/Services/services-and-redirected-drives.md

 ---
-Description: 'A service (or any process running in a different security context) that must access a remote resource should use the Universal Naming Convention (UNC) name to access the resource.' ms.assetid: '2582259d-077c-4089-9a87-1a377994f0bd'
+Description: A service (or any process running in a different security context) that must access a remote resource should use the Universal Naming Convention (UNC) name to access the resource. ms.assetid: 2582259d-077c-4089-9a87-1a377994f0bd
-title: Services and Redirected Drives
+title: Services and Redirected Drives ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Services and Redirected Drives